-The New England District of the U.S. Army Corps of Engineers (Corps) hereby issues this General Permit (GP) for activities in waters of the United States (U.S.) that have minimal individual and cumulative adverse effects on the aquatic environment within the Commonwealth of Massachusetts.
+The New England District of the U.S. Army Corps of Engineers (Corps) hereby issues this General Permit (GP) for activities in waters of the United States (U.S.) that have minimal individual and cumulative adverse effects on the aquatic environment in waters of the U.S. within the boundaries of and off the coast of the Commonwealth of Massachusetts.